The Life of a Showgirl: Background and development

-Swift produced The Life of a Showgirl alongside the Swedish producers Max Martin and Shellback, both of whom previously worked with Swift on her albums Red (2012), 1989 (2014), and Reputation (2017).
-She stated that the collaboration began after she spoke to Martin during the Stockholm shows of the Eras Tour in May 2024.
-She then traveled to Sweden in between tour dates on the European leg in the following months to record the album, only informing her record label of the album once it was finished and promotional materials had been created.
-She said that the album had the "exuberant and electric and vibrant" energy felt during the concerts and her downtime, recalling it as "the most infectiously joyful, wild, dramatic place" of her life.
+Swift wrote and produced her twelfth studio album, The Life of a Showgirl, with Max Martin and Shellback, who previously worked with her on the albums Red (2012), 1989 (2014), and Reputation (2017).
+The collaboration began after she spoke to Martin during the Stockholm shows of the Eras Tour in May 2024, expressing, "I want to be as proud of it as an album as I am of the Eras Tour, and for the same reasons".
+She traveled to Sweden during the tour's European leg in the following months to record the album at MXM and Shellback Studios in Stockholm, as well as during Christmas after the end of the tour.
+Swift mentioned that when she reunited with Martin and Shellback to work on the album, they had all gained more "dexterity" than in the past and "were carrying the same weight as creators".